love124356/Bird-Classifier/README.md

 ## Repository Structure

-Run the following command to build the data directory.
+Run the following command to build the directory.
 ```
 mkdir model
 mkdir data